HTTPArchive/almanac.httparchive.org/src/content/en/2019/media.md

 The second impact is on the financial cost to the user.
 This is often an ignored aspect since it is not a burden on the website owner but a burden to the end-user.
 Anecdotally, it has been shared that some markets, [like Japan](https://twitter.com/yoavweiss/status/1195036487538003968?s=20), see a drop in purchases by students near the end of the month when data caps are reached, and users cannot see the visual content.

 Further, the financial cost of visiting these websites in different parts of the world is disproportionate.
 At the median and 90th percentile, the volume of image bytes is 1 MB and 1.9 MB respectively.
-Using [WhatDoesMySiteCost.com](https://whatdoesmysitecost.com/#gniCost) we can see that the gross national income (GNI) per capita cost to a user in Madagascar a single web page load at the 90th percentile would cost 2.6% of the daily gross income.
+Using <a hreflang="en" href="https://whatdoesmysitecost.com/#gniCost">WhatDoesMySiteCost.com</a> we can see that the gross national income (GNI) per capita cost to a user in Madagascar a single web page load at the 90th percentile would cost 2.6% of the daily gross income.
 By contrast, in Germany this would be 0.3% of the daily gross income.

 {{ figure_markup(
   image="fig2_total_image_bytes_per_web_page_mobile.png",